Saggarwal9/Code_Foo_8/Back_End/readme.md

 Making GUID primary key was essential in preventing duplicate data.

 # Program structure
 1) **Parse.java** contains the main method.
 This class is responsible for retrieving username/password,encrypting and storing it on the file.
-This class is also responsible for **GET** connection the sample request of the RSS feed and **DOM** parsing it.
+This class is also responsible for **GET** connection to the sample request of the RSS feed and **DOM** parsing it.
 The data is stored in an **ArraryList** of data object.
 Parse is also responsible for taking the user's preference for printing data.

 2) **Data.java** contains all possible data variables that can be retrieved from parsing the RSS feed.